Semi-classical asymptotics of partial Bergman kernels on $\mathbb{R}$-symmetric complex manifolds with boundary: Introduction

 \section{Introduction}

-Let $M$ be a relatively compact connected open subset with smooth connected boundary $X$ of a complex manifold $M'$ of complex dimension $n$.
+Let $M$ be a relatively compact connected open subset with a smooth connected boundary $X=\partial{M}$ of a complex manifold $M'$ of complex dimension $n$, with complex structure $J$.
 Let $(L,h^L)\To M'$ be a holomorphic line bundle over $M'$.
 Let

 where $\ddbar$ is the Cauchy-Riemann operator acting on sections of $L$.
-Let $H^0_{(2)}(\ol M,L)\subset L^2(M,L)$ be the $L^2$ closure of $H^0(\ol M,L)$ and let
+Let $H^0_{(2)}(M,L)\subset L^2(M,L)$ be the $L^2$-closure of $H^0(\ol M,L)$ and let

 be the orthogonal projection (Bergman projection).
 The study of boundary behavior of $\Pi$ is a classical subject in several complex variables.
-When $M$ is strongly pseudoconvex and $L$ is trivial, Fefferman~\cite{Fer74} obtained an asymptotic expansion of $\Pi$ on the diagonal of the boundary.
+When $M$ is strictly pseudoconvex and $L$ is trivial, Fefferman~\cite{Fer74} obtained an asymptotic expansion of $\Pi$ on the diagonal of the boundary.
 Subsequently, Boutet de Monvel-Sj\"{o}strand~\cite{BS76} described the singularities of the distribution kernel of $\Pi$ by showing that it is a complex Fourier integral operator (see also~\cite{Hsiao18},~\cite{HM19}).
-When $M$ is not strongly pseudoconvex, for example, if $M$ is strongly pseudoconcave, the space $H^0(\ol M,L)$ could be trivial.
-In general, the usual methods ($L^2$-estimates for $\overline\partial$) cannot be used to construct holomorphic section in $H^0(\ol M,L)$, if $M$ is not pseudoconvex.
-To get non-trivial holomorphic sections of $M$ and a rich and flexible theory, we can consider high tensor powers $L^k$ and study asymptotic behavior of the space $H^0_{(2)}(\ol M,L^k)$ and the orthogonal projection
+When $M$ is not strictly pseudoconvex, for example, if $M$ is strictly pseudoconcave or weakly pseudoconvex, it is difficult to study $\Pi$.
+When $M$ is a weakly pseudocovex finite type domain in $\mathbb C^2$, the first author and Savale~\cite{HS22} obtained a pointwise Fefferman type asymptotic expansion for $\Pi$.